 High-Level Model

-IPP [RFC2911] and the IETF Printer MIB [RFC3805] already define a comprehensive model for the operation and data elements of a typical 2D printer.
+IPP [RFC2911], the IETF Printer MIB [RFC3805], and the IETF Finisher MIB [RFC3806] already define a comprehensive model for the operation and data elements of a typical 2D printer.
 The IPP Job processing model matches how 3D printers process Jobs and Documents.
 However, more types of subunits are used in a 3D printer, requiring additions to the model and state values.
 Table 1 lists the subunits of 3D printers for different technologies.

 Table 1 - 3D Printer Subunits